davidodenwald/runpy/README.md

 # runpy

- A simple script that executes a python programm everytime it's changed
+ A simple script that executes a given script everytime it's changed

 ## Dependencies